This is a WIP… but trying to share as much as we can capture

 Qualifying the reactor

 The keypad grid located at the center of the playfield is used to qualify the reactor.
-Hitting a target lites one of the inserts in the matching column to green.
-Filling the grid to all green qualifies the Reactor Start at the scoop.
+The initial configuration of pink/blue lights is random.
+Hitting a target advances the pink light in that column upwards (pushing out the blue light above it).
+Filling the grid to all pink qualifies the Reactor Start at the scoop.
 Shooting the scoop will start the reactor.

 Overheat the reactor

 Once a reactor is started, the Segment display in the upper playfield will count up to 99 as the player advances the Reactor’s status.
 The Reactor is advanced by hitting the spinners and all switches/slingshots in the reactor area of the playfield (the upper playfield area).
 The kicker sides of the reactor advance the status quicker than the other sides.
 Advancing the reactor status will also advance the Reactor Value.
 Once the Reactor status surpasses 99, the Reactor is at critical and is ready to be destroyed.

 Max reactor value depends on the reactor level.
 Reactor 1 maxes at 75,000, reactor 2 at 112,500, reactor 3 at 150,000 etc. The Reactor Value can be increased at any time before destroying it.
 The fastest way to increase the value is hitting the 1,2,3 targets (in order) in the reactor area, but other switches in the area will increase the value as well.
 Once the lit 3 target is hit, the value is maxed and cannot be increased further.